ScaleMule Cloud

 Enterprise scoping happens during evaluation.

 Bring the workflow, tenant model, event needs, billing assumptions, and security questions.
-The review focuses on whether ScaleMule is a credible backend foundation for the product you are building.
+The review focuses on whether ScaleMule is a credible production foundation for the product you are building.